-- (1) Our results of operations are impacted significantly by our acquisitions, which are described elsewhere in this prospectus. - (2) Reflects the acquisition of our predecessor company and the commencement of our operations effective April 1, 1997. - (3) Reflects our predecessor company's ownership of nine business units acquired by Lockheed Martin Corporation from Loral Corporation effective April 1, 1996.
-Prior to April 1, 1996, the predecessor company had only one business unit. - (4) Includes a nonrecurring, noncash compensation charge of \$4.4 million (\$0.22 per share) related to our initial capitalization, which we recorded effective April 1, 1997. - (5) EBITDA is defined as operating income plus depreciation expense and amortization expense (excluding the amortization of deferred debt issuance costs) and the nonrecurring, noncash compensation charge of \$4.4 million recorded effective April 1, 1997.
+- (1) Our results of operations are impacted significantly by our acquisitions, which are described elsewhere in this prospectus. - (2) Reflects the acquisition of our predecessor company and the - commencement of our operations effective April 1, 1997.
+(3) Reflects our predecessor company's ownership of nine business units acquired by Lockheed Martin Corporation from Loral Corporation offective April 1, 1996, the predecessor - effective April 1, 1996.
+Prior to April 1, 1996, the predecessor company had only one business unit.(4) Includes a nonrecurring, noncash compensation charge of \$4.4 million - (\$0.22 per share) related to our initial capitalization, which we recorded effective April 1, 1997. - (5) EBITDA is defined as operating income plus depreciation expense and amortization expense (excluding the amortization of deferred debt issuance costs) and the nonrecurring, noncash compensation charge of \$4.4 million recorded effective April 1, 1997.
 EBITDA is not a substitute for operating income, net income and cash flow from operating activities as determined in accordance with accounting principles generally accepted in the United States of America as a measure of profitability or liquidity.
 EBITDA is presented as additional information because we believe it to be a useful indicator of our ability to meet our debt service and capital expenditure requirements.
-EBITDA as we define it may differ from similarly named measures used by other entities.
+EBITDA as we define it may differ from similarly named measures used by other entities. - (6) Cash interest expense is defined as total interest expense less amortization of deferred debt issuance costs included in interest expense. - (7) Net debt is defined as long-term debt plus current portion of long-term debt less cash and cash equivalents. - (8) The net debt to EBITDA ratio is not meaningful because this period is less than 12 months. - (9) For the three months ended March 31, 1997, earnings were insufficient to cover fixed charges by \$0.5 million.